Towards Logarithmic GLSM: The r-spin case: Introduction

 \subsection{Gauged Linear Sigma models}

 One of the major advances in the subject of Gromov--Witten theory is the development of the so called FJRW-theory by the third author and his collaborators.
 The Gromov--Witten theory of a Calabi--Yau hypersurface of a weighted projective space is conjectured to be equivalent to its FJRW-dual via the LG/CY correspondence, a famous duality from physics.
 In physics, the Gromov--Witten theory corresponds to a nonlinear sigma model while FJRW-theory corresponds to a Landau--Ginzburg model.
-Back in 1993, Witten gave a physical derivation of the LG/CY correspondence by constructing a family of theories which was known as \emph{gauged linear sigma model} or GLSM \cite{Wi93}.
-By varying the parameters of GLSM, Witten argued that GLSM converges to a nonlinear sigma model at a certain limit of parameters and a Landau-Ginzburg orbifold at a different limit.
+Back in 1993, Witten gave a physical derivation of the LG/CY correspondence by constructing a family of theories which was known as the \emph{gauged linear sigma model} or GLSM \cite{Wi93}.
+By varying the parameters of GLSM, Witten argued that GLSM converges to a nonlinear sigma model at a certain limit and a Landau-Ginzburg orbifold at a different limit.
 Hence, they are related by analytic continuation.

-Several years ago, GLSM was put in a firm mathematical footing by Fan, Jarvis and the third author \cite{FJR18}.
+Several years ago, GLSM (with the restriction to compact-type insertions) was put on a firm mathematical footing by Fan, Jarvis and the third author \cite{FJR18}.
 Let us briefly describe the construction.
 The input data of a GLSM is an LG-space

 for a GIT quotient $V \GIT_{\theta} G$ with a $\CC^*$-action $\CC^*_R\curvearrowright V$ (called the R-charge) such that $W$ is homogenous of degree one.
 Moreover, we assume that the critical locus $\mathrm{Crit}_W=\{\diff W=0\}\subset V \GIT_{\theta}G$ is compact.
 The most famous example is